 Pickle Pond is a shallow, sheltered bay-like site along Superior Bay near Barker's Island.
 With a busy highway nearby, Pickle Pond is a highly visible area with recreation and habitat value.
-A potential habitat enhancement project is being developed there to increase habitat diversity and create a functional wetland.
+A habitat enhancement project is being developed there to increase biological diversity and create a functional wetland.

 Mallard Ducks stop at Pickle Pond.
 Click to zoom.

 The Wisconsin Department of Natural Resources is working closely with the U.S. Fish and Wildlife Service (USFWS), City of Superior and the Burlington Northern Santa Fe Railroad to assess the current conditions and restore the site.
 A feasibility study is underway with funding from the Great Lakes Restoration Initiative.
 This feasibility study will fill data gaps and be used to inform the restoration site design.

 The goal of the study is to have the necessary information to design a project that will enhance fish and wildlife habitat, address sediment contamination, and restore a functional wetland to the pond.
 The project plans also to determine what can be done in the watershed to prevent future habitat deterioration.

 In 2017, the Wisconsin Department of Natural Resources, the city and the railroad discussed and refined goals for habitat improvements to the pond.

 - 2011-2013 - Habitat, water and sediment quality, and biological assessment of Pickle Pond

 - 2014-2016 Complete the feasibility study